Genealogy. Finding one's MacMillan ancestors.

 Clan MacMillan Y-DNA Project.

 MacMillans may participate in the Clan MacMillan Y-DNA Project, this facilitated through FamilyTreeDNA.
 See a page with an explanation of the benefits and process.
-Administrators are Gary McMillian and David W. McMillan.
+Administrators are Gary McMillian, David W. McMillan and Robert McMillan.

 Genealogical enquiries through the Clan Centre.